wilsonwid/tp/docs/UserGuide.md

 # Student Contact Manager User Guide

 Student Contact Manager is a student-designed app made for students who are in need of managing their daily activities.
+It contains many features that help with the management of contacts and events.

 <!-- * Table of Contents -->
 <page-nav-print />